 For example, when doing repeated sprints, such as in a soccer match or during high intensity interval training, the body will use less fat and more carbohydrate.
 If a person is doing lower intensity exercise, such as an endurance event or half-marathon, they will depend more on fat for energy.
 During Cleanse Days, when blood sugar and glycogen is less available for strenuous intense exercise, engaging in lower intensity exercise may be better.

 Although getting the right nutrition before exercise is important, getting the right nutrition directly after a workout is also critical.
-Eating protein following a workout will trigger muscle growth and will be used to repair muscles damaged during exercise.
-If quality sources of protein are not supplied during the post-workout period, muscles don’t have the right tools to grow and broken down muscle will not repair well.
+Eating protein following a workout will trigger muscle growth and muscle recovery.
+If quality sources of protein are not supplied during the post-workout period, muscles don’t have the right tools to grow and broken down muscle will not recover well.
 Especially if the intensity or the duration of exercise is high, there might be a greater chance of sustaining nagging injuries or causing excess soreness.

 The post workout period is also the best time for replenishing stores of carbohydrate used during exercise.
 Directly following a workout, the body is primed for quickly refilling glycogen.
 If carbohydrate is not eaten following a workout, glycogen stores will remain low and when carbohydrate is eaten at a later time, the body will not be as efficient in replacing it.

 Getting carbohydrates quickly after exercise also has the added benefit of reducing the stress hormone cortisol that is elevated by exercise.
 Additionally, eating protein and carbohydrates after a tough workout will aid muscle growth, speed recovery, and support the immune system.
 The higher the intensity and the longer the duration of a workout, the harder it is on the body and the more important it becomes that the body receive adequate protein and carbohydrate for fuel, recovery, and immune health.